5th Arrondissement, Paris. April 1944

 Antoinette nodded.
 ‘Yes, there are so many wonderful things coming.’

 Antoinette clung to her sister.
 The sister she had lost and now found again.
-Was it a miracle, she wondered?
+Was it a miracle?
 However, it had happened, she had managed to return to 1933, she had been given another chance to do things properly, to make right all the wrongs.
 She wondered why she hadn’t come back in time to save their mother, but then she was only a small child when their mother died.

 She found the first page of writing and printed carefully on the top;